2014 Canadian Grand Prix: Qualifying

 Nico Rosberg secured the seventh pole position of his career.

 Saturday afternoon's qualifying session was divided into three parts.
 The first part ran for 18 minutes, eliminating cars that finished the session 17th or below.
 The 107% rule was in effect, requiring drivers to reach a time within 107 per cent of the quickest lap to qualify.
 The second session lasted 15 minutes, eliminating cars that finished 11th to 16th.
-The final session ran for 12 minutes and determined pole position to tenth.
+The final session ran for 12 minutes and determined pole position to 10th.
 Cars who progressed to the final session were not allowed to change tyres for the race's start, using the tyres with which they set their quickest lap times in the second session.
-The weather was sunny with the asphalt temperature 47 C. Rosberg led the third session to take his second consecutive pole position, his third of the season, and the seventh of his career with a 1-minute and 14.874 seconds lap.
+The weather was sunny with the asphalt temperature 47 C. Rosberg led the third session to take his second consecutive pole position, his third of the season, and the seventh of his career with a 1:14.874 lap.
 He was joined on the grid's front row by his teammate Hamilton who was 0.079 seconds slower after driver errors at turns six and eight and slower traffic delayed him.
 Vettel took more risks in his driving and placed third in the final seconds of qualifying.
 Traffic affected Bottas' front tyre warming and left him in fourth.
 His teammate Massa in fifth had a front-left brake temperature issue that locked his front wheel at turn one.
 Ricciardo in sixth was beaten in qualifying by his teammate Vettel for the second time in 2014.
-The Ferrari cars of Alonso and Räikkönen lacked grip and took seventh and tenth; they were separated by Vergne and Button after the latter altered his car's balance.
+The Ferraris of Alonso and Räikkönen lacked grip and took seventh and 10th; they were separated by Vergne and Button after the latter altered his car's balance.

-Hülkenberg in 11th was the fastest driver not to qualify in the top ten.
+Hülkenberg in 11th was the fastest driver not to qualify in the top 10.
 He was joined by Magnussen in 12th and Hülkenberg's teammate Sergio Pérez was 13th.
 14th-placed Romain Grosjean could not better his lap because he missed an opportunity to set another lap one second after the second session ended.
 Brake and handling difficulties left Kvyat in 15th position.
 Sauber's Adrian Sutil used two sets of super soft compound tyres in the first session and set one timed lap in the second session to qualify 16th.
 Maldonado failed to advance beyond the first session due to a turbocharger intake problem.
 He stopped at the exit of turn three after his engineers asked him to stop.
 18th-placed Max Chilton relied on a lap he established on his first attempt because qualifying was stopped for an accident in the first session.
 His teammate Bianchi in 19th could not emerge on track for a second try because his car failed to start.
 Kobayashi had an improved balance on his Caterham and went faster on his final attempt to take 20th; Marcus Ericsson in the second Caterham took 21st and caused a stoppage in the first session with a crash at the exit of the first chicane with 16 seconds to go.